SashaRussell/Deep-Q-Network-Approach/README.md

 # DQN
  Freestyling a DQN approach from scratch.
-Currently only a Neural Network implemented
+Currently a Neural Network implemented